 For more information, you can use the CRA's T4130 Employer's Guide for a comprehensive list of non-taxable benefits, as well as taxable benefits.
 Some taxable benefits will require GST/HST to be included.
 After you've calculated the value of the taxable benefits and the GST/HST, you will have to calculate payroll deductions.

-If you're still unsure about benefits, payroll and the tax act, we can help!
-At Enkel, we can help you manage your company's payroll and deal with the taxes!
+If you're still unsure about benefits, payroll, and the tax act, we can help!
+At Enkel, we can help you manage your company's payroll and handle tax-related matters!
 Contact us to learn more about how we can help you.